-The fins of lionheads aren’t quite as extravagant as other varieties, but they make up for this with a distinctive “hood”.
+Lionhead goldfish have fins that aren’t quite as extravagant as other varieties, but they make up for this with a distinctive “hood”.
 The hood is a growth on the head that covers the cheeks and gill plates.
-Colors available vary between orange, white and gold.
+The colors available vary between orange, white, and gold.
 They will grow to around 5 inches.

 They are sometimes mistaken for the oranda goldfish which has a hood too, but this fish will grow up to 12 inches.

-These fish have a round, almost spherical, body that’s covered in domed scales.
+Pearlscale goldfish fish have round, almost spherical, bodies that are covered in domed scales.
 The scales are usually white and contrast an orange body which creates an intriguing pattern.
 When fully grown they reach 8 inches.

 You’re more likely to find wakin goldfish in a pond rather than an aquarium due to their hardy nature.
 They have a double fin at the end of a slender body.
 Some individuals have grown to 18 inches, but 10 inches tends to be the average.
 They display the classic orange and white colors.

 Goldfish are a domesticated and selectively bred fish, so we’ll take a look at the environment their close relatives (Carps) live in.